That’s how caseworkers and clients described the lobby at Cabarrus County Department of Social Services (DHS).

 - Improve customer service: Redesign the lobby and add a greeter to improve client flow, reduce client wait times, and reduce frustration.
 Enforce the SOPs so the process is consistent for every client at every visit.

-"Someone this morning said 'I'm so glad to see somebody instead of a machine.'
+"Someone said 'I'm so glad to see somebody instead of a machine.'
 People like to see a smiling face when they walk in."

 "I think we've gone from a really outdated system to where we need to be and it's been phenomenal.”